Math Circles

 Santa Barbara

-Math circles began over 100 years ago in Eastern Europe and have been flourishing there and in Russia and Asia for generations.
-They came to the United States a mere 15 years ago.
+Math circles began well over a century ago in Eastern Europe and have been flourishing there and in Russia and Asia for generations.
+They came to the United States in the mid-1990s and to Califonia in the late 1990s.
 All math circles take a “problem-discussion approach to math education” and expose young students to professional mathematicians and mathematical scientists.
 Although some participate in math competitions, most emphasize exploration and discovery.

-In April 2011, SB Family School began offering an elementary school math circle at the Santa Barbara Charter School.
-The Art of Math: The SBCS Math Circle meets after school in a classroom at SBCS once a week.
+In 2011, SBFS ran an elementary school math circle at the Santa Barbara Charter School.
+The Art of Math: The SBCS Math Circle met after school at SBCS once a week from April to December.
+During the pandemic, we ran upper elementary ones for Montecito Union school online, and have also run after-school math circels for both upper and lower elementary students at Monte Vista School.
 If you're interested in having SB Family School bring a math circle to your school, please contact us.

 Back to SB Family